How to Layer Siser® Heat Transfer Vinyl

 4. Glitter is ONLY A Top Layer

 Glitter is the star of the show, so it’s never on the bottom!
 It might also have something to do with durability…Ok fine, it’s all about durability.
-The textured surface of Glitter does not provide an applicable area for HTV.
+The textured surface of Glitter does not provide an even application area for HTV.
 When HTV is applied on top of the textured Glitter surface the adhesive cannot grab on as easily as it does to fabric, so in the end the HTV is likely to lift after laundering.
-If you want to use multiple kinds of HTV, ensure your design leaves Glitter only on top.
-This rule also applies to Holographic.
+If you want to use multiple kinds of HTV, ensure your design leaves Glitter only on top (This rule also applies to Holographic.)

 5. The Trick to Layering the Less Bulky Way

 But what if you want a look that’s multicolored and all Glitter?
 You can do it!
 Just be mindful of your artwork and check out this Blog Post: How to Fake the Layered Look for all the details.
 This method eliminates bulky layers, allowing the garment to move naturally with the body.
 So it’s not just a good trick for Glitter, but for all HTV layering!
 See how we used the same method with EasyWeed Stretch in this post.